Beyonce’s Chest-Baring Dress Sparks Mass Cringing, Fans Think She Looks Bloated & Miserable

 Over on Beyonce’s Instagram, the updates proved popular.
 Beyonce’s solo snap racked up over 4.8 million likes, while her photo with Jay-Z clocked in at a slightly lower 3.8 million.

 Beyonce has 130 million Instagram followers.
-Her account is followed by celebrities including Ariana Grande, Justin Bieber, Gwen Stefani, and Vanessa Hudgens.
+Her account is followed by celebrities, including Ariana Grande, Justin Bieber, Gwen Stefani, and Vanessa Hudgens.